-Don't rely on an investment professional who says "leave everything to me."
+Don't rely on a financial professional who says "leave everything to me."
 Always monitor the activity on your account and request regular statements.
 You should never feel uncomfortable about questioning any trading activity that you don't understand.
-Remember it's your money.
+Remember-it's your money.
+You also should keep all records of conversations that you have about any of your investments.